RedisInsight/Tutorials/README.md

 redis:[auto=true;pipeline=8;mode=raw;results=single;]
 ```

-### Links configuration

-#### Internal links
+### Internal links
-You can insert links that lead to a specific page.
+You can insert links that lead to a specific page inside RedisInsight.
 The syntax for these links is following:
 ```
 [{text}](redisinsight:{path})
 ```